Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### cation and maintains different branches of code.
+### A developer is creating a serverless web application and maintains different branches of code.
 The developer wants to avoid updating the Amazon API Gateway target endpoint each time a new code push is performed.
 What solution would allow the developer to perform a code push efficiently, without the need to update the API Gateway?

 - [ ] Associate different AWS Lambda functions to an API Gateway target endpoint.
 - [ ] Create different stages in API Gateway, then associate API Gateway with aws Lambda.